Apply for a Transportation Security Clearance

 Addresses and dates

-• Details on post-secondary institutions: names of all institutions you’ve attended, the dates you attended the institution, and the city and country where it’s located
+• details on post-secondary institutions: for each post-secondary institution you’ve attended, the names of the institutions, the dates you attended the institution, and the city and country where it’s located

-• Residence(s): the addresses of all places you’ve lived in the past 5 years (street number, street name, apartment number, city, country and dates)
+• residence(s): for each place where you’ve lived in the past 5 years, the addresses (street number, street name, apartment number, city, country) and the dates you lived at that address

 Time spent outside of Canada and the US